RaagavPrasanna/recogame/projectProposal.md

 What will make your web site unique?
 For example, is there a specific feature that your website will focus on?
 Will you appeal to a specific set of customers?
 (Please note that if you don't have any great ideas, it's okay 😊 It's mostly just to think about the real world aspects of your program!)

+---

+- Our app is a
+    - Music platform
+        - Listen to music
+        - Post music
+        - View details about music / album / artist
+        - Upcoming concerts
+    - Community driven
+        - Likes
+        - Comments on time stamps
+        - Shares
+        - Follows
+        - Playlists
+    - Where even listeners can contribute to their favorite songs
+        - Lyrics / translations
+        - ?
+Sheet music
+- Data sets

 ## User stories

 ### About user personas